-In response to stakeholder interest in a No New Gas case, the Company evaluated the characteristics of an energy system that excludes the addition of new gas generating units from the future portfolio. coal retirement dates reflected in the base case with the exception of Roxboro 1&2 which are delayed to the end of 2029 to allow for integration of offshore wind by 2030.
+In response to stakeholder interest in a No New Gas case, the Company evaluated the characteristics of an energy system that excludes the addition of new gas generating units from the future portfolio.
+Recognizing the challenges of replacing coal energy and capacity with only carbon-free resources, this scenario does not accelerate coal retirements but rather assumes the most economic coal retirement dates reflected in the base case with the exception of Roxboro 1&2 which are delayed to the end of 2029 to allow for integration of offshore wind by 2030.
 Similar to the 70% CO2 reduction cases, this resource portfolio is highly dependent upon the development of diverse, new carbon-free sources and even larger additions of energy storage and offshore wind as well as the adoption of supportive policies at the state and federal level.
 Also similar to the 70% case, the No New Gas case would require additional analysis around the siting, permitting, interconnection, system upgrades, supply chain integration and operational considerations of bringing on significant amounts of intermittent resources onto the system.
 Notably, the heavier reliance on large-scale battery energy storage in this scenario would require significant additional analysis and study since this technology is emergent with very limited history and limited scale of deployment on power grids worldwide.
 To provide a sense of scale, at the combined system level it would require approximately 1,100 acres of land, or more than 830 football fields to support the amount of batteries in this portfolio and would represent over six times the amount of large-scale battery storage currently in service in the United States.
 The lack of meaningful industry experience with battery storage resources at this scale presents significant operational considerations that would need to be resolved prior to deployment at such a large scale, which is addressed further in Chapter 16.

-Finally, in the combined DEC and DEP view, the No New Gas case is estimated to have the highest customer cost impacts primarily due to the magnitude of early adoption of emerging carbon free technologies and the significant energy storage and transmission investments required to support those technologies.
+Finally, in the combined DEP and DEC view, the No New Gas case is estimated to have the highest customer cost impacts primarily due to the magnitude of early adoption of emerging carbon free technologies and the significant energy storage and transmission investments required to support those technologies.
 As is the case with almost all technologies, improvements in performance and reductions in cost are projected to occur over time.
 Without the deployment of new efficient natural gas resources as one component of a long-term decarbonization strategy, the system must run existing coal units longer to allow emerging technologies to evolve from both a technological and an economic perspective.
 In the alternative, the acceleration of coal retirements without some consideration of new efficient natural gas as a transition resource forces the large-scale adoption of such technologies before they have a chance to mature and decline in price, resulting in higher costs and operational risks for consumers.
 The summary table highlights the fact that this scenario is dependent on significant technological advances and new policy initiatives that would seek to recognize and address these considerations prior to implementation.